 Data is cheap.
 What you do with the data, the analysis and resulting actions, is what really matters.

 Strong analysis is founded in a sound data-driven methodology.
-And when it comes to SEO data, our preferred sources of information include:
+And when it comes to SEO data, the preferred sources of information are:

 - Google & Bing Webmaster Tools

 - Google Analytics

 But Mike, you said the data was cheap!
 What’s your methodology for actually pulling super actionable SEO opportunities out of Google Analytics?

 If you’re reading this post, you’ve also likely read Avinash Kaushik’s Digital Marketing and Measurement Model post (if not — read it immediately after this story).

 When it comes to pulling actionable insights out of SEO data, we highly recommend building out a measurement strategy to help set ‘bumpers’ (bowling analogy) for the following:

 - Identify the business objectives or macro goals that affect the business